ManuelRuizF/bikesharing/README.md

 ### Trips By gender and weekday

 ![image5](https://github.com/ManuelRuizF/bikesharing/blob/main/images/Trips%20by%20weekday.PNG)
  Finally we can see that the best times people use the bikes are after the office time...
 This is a helpful insight since we want to know when are we going to repair the broken bikes.

+ ## Tools
+ - Jupyter Notebook
+ - Python